The-DigitalAcademy/Analysing-Store-Dataset/README.md

+# Project Title

+This project is developed by [Mafube Mokone](https://github.com/yourusername) and

 # Super Store Sales Analyses

 This project, conducted by Nthabiseng and Mafube, focuses on analyzing the Super Store's data to uncover hidden patterns and generate valuable insights.
 As a prominent retail establishment, the Super Store holds a wealth of information that can be leveraged to enhance its operations and strategic decision-making.